PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 ## Starting with Ligand-Receptor Dynamics

 You can download the simulation file here:
 <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/ligand_receptor.bngl" download="ligand_receptor.bngl">ligand_receptor.bngl</a>

-To begin with, let's build a model to simulate ligand-receptor binding dynamics.
-In our system, there are only two types of molecules: the ligand (L), and the receptor (a receptor complex in our chemotaxis system, and often abbreviated as T).
+In our system, there are only two types of molecules: the ligand (L), and the receptor (actually a receptor complex in our chemotaxis system which we will elaborate on later, and often abbreviated as T).
 The ligand can bind to the receptor, forming an intermediate, and they could also dissociate.
-We write this reaction as `L + T <-> L.T`, where the formation of intermediate is **forward reaction**, and its dissociation is **reverse reaction**.
+We write this reaction as `L + T <-> L.T`, where the formation of intermediate is **forward reaction**, and the dissociation is **reverse reaction**.

-In our system, the number of free ligands and free receptors will drop quickly at the beginning of the simulation, because free ligands and free receptors are readily to meet each other.
+In our system, the numbers of free ligands and free receptors drop quickly at the beginning of the simulation, because free ligands and free receptors are readily to meet each other.
 After a while, there will be more `L.T` in the system and therefore more dissociation; at the same time, because free `L` and `T` are less abundant, less binding happens.
 The system will gradually reach a steady-state where the rate of `L` and `T` binding equilibrates with `L.T` dissociation.
-- We can write the rate of forward reaction as `k_lr_bind`[*L*][*T*], where `k_lr_bind` is the rate constant.
+- Rate of forward reaction: `k_lr_bind`[*L*][*T*], where `k_lr_bind` is the rate constant.
-- We can write the rate of reverse reaction as `k_lr_dis`[*L.T*], where `k_lr_dis` is the rate constant.
+- Rate of reverse reaction:  `k_lr_dis`[*L.T*], where `k_lr_dis` is the rate constant.
 - Equilibrium is reached when `k_lr_bind`[*L*][*T*] = `k_lr_dis`[*L.T*].

-We will simulate this steady state.
+We will simulate reaching this steady state.

 First, open RuleBender.
 Select "New BioNetGen Project" under File.
 Since we are going to build from scratch, we can start with blank files.
 Feel free to start with any existing template too.
 Name it as you like.
 ![image-center](../assets/images/chemotaxis_tutorial1.png){: .align-center}